 (a) obtain payment of any moneys in pursuance of the provisions of this Act by means of any false or misleading statement; or

-(b) present to any grantee of a bill of sale or any authority or any person from or through whom any moneys in respect of the charge created by this Act are or might become payable, any document, or make to any such grantee, authority or person any statement which is false in any material particular.
+(b) present to any secured party or any authority or any person from or through whom any moneys in respect of the charge created by this Act are or might become payable, any document, or make to any such secured party, authority or person any statement which is false in any material particular.

 Penalty: $1 000.

-[Section 6 amended by No. 50 of 2003 s.
-69(2).]
+[Section 6 amended: No. 50 of 2003 s.
+69(2); No. 42 of 2011 s.
+49.]

 7. Regulations